wrjodjana/obsidian-vault/web development/react.md

 2. Add the `root.render()` method to render the react code to your DOM

 **JSX**
-- syntax extension for JavaScript that allows you to describe your UI in a familiar HTML syntax
+- Syntax extension for JavaScript that allows you to describe your UI in a familiar HTML syntax
-- However, browsers dont understand JSX so you need **Babel** as
+- However, browsers don't understand JSX so you need **Babel** as a JavaScript compiler

+**Components**